 There are two group case assignments, each counting for 10%.
 Group size is either three or four students (no exceptions); the same group will also work on the capstone project.
-All members of the team will receive the same points on case writeups and only one of the team members submits the writeups.
-Students' participation in case discussions in class will be individually assessed as part of the students' class participation grade (see below).
-Each case writeup is 12 pts.
+All members of the team will receive the same points on case writeups.
+Students' participation in case discussions in class will be individually assessed, and will be part of the students' class participation grade (see below).

-C. Midterm (Week 5, 15% of final grade)
+C. Midterm (Week 5, 20% of final grade)

-The exam will be held in class in Week 5 and consist of multiple-choice and free-response questions.
+Exam will be held in the Week5 live session and will consist of multiple-choice and free response questions.
 For the latter, you must show and/or explain calculations to receive partial credit.
-The midterm is 120 pts.

-D. Capstone Project (draft due Week 8; final presentation Week 10, 20% of final grade)
+D. Capstone project (draft due Week 8, final presentation Week 10, 30% of final grade)